Oekaki-Connect/web-novel-static-generator/README.md

 - `watchdog`: File system monitoring for live reload (optional)
 - `websockets`: WebSocket server for live reload (optional)

-## License

-This generator is provided as-is for creating web novel sites.
-Customize as needed for your project.

 ## Troubleshooting

 ### Getting Help